What Are Humanities Classes?

 What Classes Are Considered Humanities?

-A common theme between humanities classes, even in different disciplines, is the emphasis on critical thinking and the analysis of the human condition.
+A common theme between humanities classes in college, even in different disciplines, is the emphasis on critical thinking and the analysis of the human condition.
 At StraighterLine, we strive to provide high-quality classes that provide you with the opportunity to hone these skills through different lenses, from philosophy to art to communication.
-Here are just some of the humanities classes you’ll find at StraighterLine.
+Here are just some of the humanities classes online you’ll find at StraighterLine.

 Philosophy